Davis New York Venture Fund

-As the graph below shows, $10,000 invested at our inception would now be worth $2.7 million, almost $1 million more than a similar investment in the S&P 500 Index, and most importantly, more than $2.5 million more than if the same investor had waited on the sidelines for a better time to invest.
+As the graph below shows, $10,000 invested at our inception would be worth $2.7 million as of June 30, 2022, almost $1 million more than a similar investment in the S&P 500 Index, and most importantly, more than $2.5 million more than if the same investor had waited on the sidelines for a better time to invest.

-However, as described in our 2021 annual update, the latter part of this decade was characterized by an enormous dispersion in which speculative growth companies surged into bubble territory, driving the S&P 500 Index up more than 45% from February 2018 to present and leaving value investors like us with a cumulative return of only 6.84% trailing way behind.
+However, as described in our 2021 annual update, the latter part of this decade was characterized by an enormous dispersion in which speculative growth companies surged into bubble territory, driving the S&P 500 Index up more than 58% from February 2018 to July 31, 2022 and leaving value investors like us with a cumulative return of only 12.75% trailing way behind.
 Putting these periods together has resulted in a decade in which absolute returns have been on track, but relative returns have lagged substantially, almost entirely due to the enormous dispersion of the last four years.

 While this relative performance gap has persisted through the start of the current bear market despite the collapse of some of the risky high flyers we predicted in our last report, we believe we have set the stage to meaningfully make up this ground.
 This conviction is driven by the characteristics of the carefully selected companies that make up Davis New York Venture Fund.

 In addition to the resiliency, durability and ability to prosper in times of inflation (all of which will be discussed below), these high-quality companies have grown earnings per share at more than 20% per year over the last five years, a remarkable 3% per year faster than the S&P 500 Index.
-As shown in the table below, however, despite this outstanding record of growth, these high-quality companies are currently valued at less than 9x earnings, a 47% discount to the S&P 500 Index.
+As shown in the table above, however, despite this outstanding record of growth, these high-quality companies are currently valued at less than 9x earnings, a 47% discount to the S&P 500 Index as of June 30, 2022.
 Higher growth at lower valuations is a rare combination and one that positions us well for the years and decades ahead.

 The Futility of Forecasts